appbaseio/Docs/content/docs/reactivesearch/v3/list/tabdatalist.md

 Example uses:

 -   select a category from a list of categories for filtering e-commerce search results.
--   separate pages of content on basis of category
+-   display result tabs based on a value classification

 ## Usage